 Brad Harper, C.A.S.

-Recording dialogue over a microphone tends to accentuate all of the negative sounds in an environment.
-When you are talking with someone in person, your brain masks those noises and filters them out so you can concentrate on what the person is saying.
-The microphone can not duplicate your brain's filter, but using the right microphone, the right preamp, and the right recorder helps achieve the best possible result.
-My concept is to have my recordings sound as natural as that person standing in the room with you and not someone talking over a microphone.
+Recording dialogue over a microphone can accentuate all of the negative sounds in an environment.
+When you are talking with someone in person, your brain masks those noises so you can concentrate on what the person is saying.
+A microphone can not duplicate your brain's filter, but using the right microphone, the right preamp, and the right recorder helps achieve the best possible result.
+My concept is to have my recordings sound as natural as a person standing in the room with you and not someone talking over a microphone.

 Over the past 20 years, I have experimented with different types of microphones and equipment to get the best dialogue quality and have arrived at a recording chain that truly gives the best representation of the human voice.
 Although typically short term projects, I love working on commercials, and have worked on a variety of local and national commercials including:

-I have been the head of the sound department on many different types of movies and television shows.
+I have been the production mixer on many different types of movies and television shows.
 This allows me to tap into the artistic/creative side of audio engineering.
 My extensive experience in evaluating scenes helps to provide the best possible soundtrack for your production.
 I am available to travel and remain on location for the duration of the movie or as a second unit mixer.

 Since 1994 I have worked for a variety of corporations providing audio engineering services for their live web/satellite broadcasts.
 Live broadcasts draw on a different set of skills – often involving both live and remote presenters as well as multiple playback sources, phone bridges and satellite links.
 This is no place for inexperience because you only get one chance to get it right.
 One client even sent me to another country to consult with their local team to help them develop their live broadcast capabilities in-country.